yw5aj/autoinventor/README.md

    python main.py
    ```

+2. When prompted, you can:
-2. Enter your invention prompt when prompted.
+   - Enter a text prompt describing your invention idea
+   - Provide a path to a folder containing relevant files (PDF, Word, text, audio, HTML)

-3. The script will generate a comprehensive report including:
+3. The script will process your input and generate a comprehensive report including:
    - Relevant patents
    - New invention ideas
    - Detailed invention description
    - Initial patent document
+   - Generated images and flowcharts

 4. The final report will be saved as a Markdown file in the project directory.

 ## Project Structure

 - `main.py`: The main script that orchestrates the entire process
+- `user_interface.py`: Handles user input and file processing
+- `inventor_module.py`: Generates invention ideas based on input and patents
+- `researcher_module.py`: Searches for relevant patents
+- `writer_module.py`: Creates detailed invention descriptions
+- `diagram_module.py`: Generates images and flowcharts
+- `patentor_module.py`: Drafts initial patent documents
 - `requirements.txt`: List of Python package dependencies
 - `README.md`: This file, containing project documentation